The newest version of macOS has been highly anticipated for some time.

 It was recently released and is already getting some good reviews from anyone who has successfully completed the install.

-However, there are also some issues being reported after install that are frustrating if you are attempting the update.
+However, there are also some issues being reported after installation that are frustrating if you are attempting the update.

 One of these issues is when macOS Big Sur fails to boot after you attempt an install.
 Let’s take a look at this problem and how to fix it here.